EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 .. figure:: exc_images/Brunel_Synchronization.png
    :align: center

-   Simulation of an SR network with random v_m initialization.
-The synchronization of the neurons is not a residue of the shared initial conditions, but emerges over time.
+   Simulation of a network with random v_m initialization.
+The synchronization of the neurons is not a residue of shared initial conditions, but emerges over time.